GoliathTech's helical piles exceed industry standards

-In the event of non-compliance, your project may be considered unsafe or illegal by your municipality, which could result in demolition.
-When it’s time to sell your property, this is considered to be a HIDDEN DEFECT.
+In the event of non-compliance, your project may be considered unsafe or illegal by your municipality.
+Demand a screw pile that is 100% compliant.

 Where conditions (soil and environmental) are determined to be corrosive to steel, protection of the steel shall be provided.
-The determination of the presence of corrosive conditions and the specification of the corrosion protection shall be carried out by a registered professional engineer licensed to practice under the appropriate provincial or territorial legislation”.
-If the determination of the presence of corrosive conditions is not completed before installation, the product, including all its accessories, is required to be hot-dipped galvanized, meeting the requirements of CAN/CSA-G164 (ASTM A123/A123M-17) with a minimum thickness of 610 g/m2 , or another method that provides an equivalent level of protection and abrasion resistance deemed acceptable by CCMC.
-In practice, this means…
+The determination of the presence of corrosive conditions and the specification of the corrosion protection shall be carried out by a registered professional engineer licensed to practice under the appropriate provincial or territorial legislation.
+If the determination of the presence of corrosive conditions is not completed before installation, the product, including all its accessories, is required to be hot-dipped galvanized, meeting the requirements of CAN/CSA-G164 (ASTM A123/A123M-17) with a minimum thickness of 610 g/m2, or another method that provides an equivalent level of protection and abrasion resistance deemed acceptable by CCMC.

-CAUTION !
+CAUTION!
 Some screw piles are plated so they can be sold at a reduced price and mislead the consumer regarding their compliance.
 They do not conform to the Canadian Construction Materials Centre’s (CCMC) new standards.
 Our helical piles are always 100% galvanized.

 Certificate of compliance for installation and admissible loads